regular/ache/Readme.md

 ### GOALS

 grunt and gulp are popular in the JS community.
-Both however are more or less simple task runners wuth varying degrees of caching.
+Both however are more or less simple task runners with varying degrees of caching.

   * The goal hiere is to reach make's level of efficiency: run the actions necessary, not more, not less.
 Do this as efficient as possible.